whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/howtonextcloud-nethserver-wiki.md

 -   Act accordingly to the self-explanatory issue type and the solutions provided in the Nextcloud documentation

 -   Trigger a “Rescan…” to verify the issues have been solved

-### Background jobs: Last job execution ran X weeks/months ago.
-Something seems wrong
+### Background Jobs: Last Job Execution Ran X weeks/months Ago.
+Something Seems Wrong

 If cron is the selected job scheduler for Nextcloud, make sure a cron job for `/usr/share/nextcloud/cron.php` is in place, and it is called by `apache` user using the right php version.
 Since Nextcloud 14.0.3 release, NethServer takes care of this.

-### Your installation has no default phone region set
+### Your Installation Has no Default Phone Region Set

 > Your installation has no default phone region set.
 This is required to validate phone numbers in the profile settings without a country code.
 To allow numbers without a country code, please add “default\_phone\_region” with the respective ISO 3166-1 code ↗ of the region to your config file.